 a.
 No threat to the integrity of the drain-field

-Aggressive, deep-roots plants (trees, shrubs…) cannot be planted over and near the edge of the drain-field.
+Aggressive, deep-roots plants (trees, shrubs…) cannot be planted over and near the edge of the drain field.
 Expanding roots, will destroy Soil Filter Fabrics, clog and/or damage pipes, change their geometry, etc..

 b.
 Supportive for the operation of the Drain-field.

 “Crawling” plants with an extensive number of leaves (class of “groundcover species”) should be also avoided.
 The thick natural umbrella over the surface significantly decreases the evaporation of moisture from the soil.
-It also prevents the aeration of the soil and discharge of biogases (both actions necessary for proper operation of the biodegradation process).
+It also prevents the aeration of the soil and the discharge of biogases (both actions are necessary for the proper operation of the biodegradation process).

-It’s strongly suggested to consult specialists for selection of suitable plants.
+It’s strongly suggested to consult specialists for the selection of suitable plants.
 Source: “Septic Safe Plants & Landscaping”, Advanced Septic Services (FL, USA)

 c.
 Low maintenance

 From an aesthetic point of view, eye-pleasing flowers will have many supporters.
 You should keep in mind, however, that when working with plants over the drain field, you must ALWAYS wear protective gloves (anyhow, it is a good gardening practice).
 It is not just the probability, it’s the fact: Drain-field soil may contain much more pathogens and toxins than any other gardening soil.
 It does seem obvious then, that by choosing low-maintenance plants for drain fields, you will minimize the danger of exposure to “contaminated” soil.
 Another, maybe not that obvious benefit – any drain field is a fragile area.
 Minimizing traffic over it can only help to keep it in good working shape.

 d.
 No veggies or fruits